mantono/gdash/README.md

 Example: `gdash ghost apple microsoft` list all assigned items for user _ghost_ in repositories for organisations _apple_ and _microsoft_.

+Enviroment variable GITHUB_TOKEN must also be set with a valid token for GitHub's API.

 ## Build
 Build with cargo: `cargo build`